 Via their social media you can also see some of the exercises and goals they work on:

 To increase their productivity and effectiveness for work they follow some of the guidance in Cal Newport’s book “Deep Work” and Tim Ferriss’ book “4-Hour Work Week”, but they have developed what works best for them.
 Here are some productivity examples:

 - Limited social media use at dedicated times in the day: while working on tasks they don’t interact with any social media platform and they will only share and like posts in the morning or evening after the main tasks are completed.
-The danger to get carried away is to great and not worth the time spent.
-They have also found some social media automation tools very useful for a successful digital detox.
+The danger to get carried away is too great and not worth the time spent.
+They have also found some AI tools very useful for a successful digital detox.

 - Analyse the quality and return of your work tasks: Organising your emails, filling out excel sheets or spending hours designing an image or a blog page can be wasteful, if it does not give you the return that makes it worth investing this time.
 It is of course important to make a spread sheet of useful contacts, but it will only be worth your time if you use it for effective email marketing that will increase your sales or conversions.
 You can read more tips on workday efficiency on the ClickDo Business News Blog.